scinscinscin/DavidBowie/docs/Commands.md

 This object contains information about the command like its' description and if it sends a message or requires admin permissions

 The object also contains functions that a handler could call.
-For example, the [messageHandler](../src/handlers/messageHandler.ts) calls the export's cmd property while the [reactionHandler](../src/handlers/reactionHandler.ts) calls the object's reactionHandler property
+For example, the [messageHandler](../src/handlers/messageHandler.ts) calls the object's cmd property while the [reactionHandler](../src/handlers/reactionHandler.ts) calls the object's reactionHandler property